the-akira/Django-Git-Search/README.md

 python manage.py runserver
 ```

-You can now open your Web Browser and navigate to `http://127.0.0.1:8000/app/profile/` to search for Git Users
+You can now open your Web Browser and navigate to `http://127.0.0.1:8000/app/profile/` to search for Git Users.